The Military Services

 But to retrace our steps, to climb to the air above,

 This is our life-work, this our labor.

-We provide help to any of those who might be struggling with issues related to the psychological trauma of war, as well as separations and the cycles of deployment, homecoming, and reentry to civilian life.
+We provide help to any of those who might be struggling with the invisible wounds of war: traumatic brain injury, posttraumatic stress injury, and military sexual trauma.
+We also offer help to those having questions about, or difficulty with, the cycles of deployment, homecoming, or reentry into civilian life.

 We sometimes see people individually but we also work with families.
-Family sessions that include an extended family of grandparents, uncles, aunts, boy/girlfriends, and even other close friends are especially valued.
+Family sessions which might even include an extended family of grandparents, uncles, aunts, boy/girlfriends, and even other close friends are especially valued.

 We do not see ourselves as competing with other resources, such as the Veteran's Administration.
 However, we think that some people might like to contact us because:

 The services are completely confidential within the standard limits of the law (safety).

 There are no diagnostic codes required, and we do not report to insurance companies.